Etest: Use

-Etest is a quantitative technique for determining the antibiotic sensitivity and minimum inhibitory concentration (in µg/mL) of some bacteria including Gram-negative and Gram-positive aerobic bacteria such as Enterobacteriaceae, Pseudomonas, Burkholderia, Staphylococcus, and Enterococcus species and fastidious bacteria, such as anaerobes, N. gonorrhoeae, S. pneumoniae, Streptococcus and Haemophilius species.
+Etest is a quantitative technique for determining the MIC of microorganisms.
+It is used for a range of Gram-negative and Gram-positive bacteria such as Pseudomonas, Staphylococcus, and Enterococcus species, as well as fastidious bacteria, such as Neisseria and Streptococcus pneumoniae.
 It can also be used to determine MICs against certain fungi.

-Procedure

 Etest is a pre-prepared non-porous plastic reagent strip with a predefined gradient of antibiotic, covering a continuous concentration range.
 It is applied to the surface of an agar plate inoculated with the test strain, where there is release of the antimicrobial gradient from the plastic carrier to the agar to form a stable and continuous gradient beneath and in nearby to the strip.

-The time taken for a plate to be ready depends on the bacterium that is being tested, and the conditions of the agar plate.
+The time taken for a plate to be ready depends on the m that is being tested, and the conditions of the agar plate.
 The predefined Etest gradient remains stable for at least 18 to 24 hours; that is, a period that covers the critical times of many species of fastidious and non-fastidious organisms.

 After the test, the bacterial growth becomes visible after incubation and a symmetrical inhibition ellipse centered along the strip is seen.
-The MIC value is read from the scale in terms of µg/mL where the ellipse edge intersects the strip.
+The MIC value is read from the scale in terms of μg/mL where the ellipse edge intersects the strip.
 After the required incubation period, the minimum inhibitory value is read where the edge of the inhibition ellipse intersects the side of the strip.
 The plate should not be read if the culture appears mixed or if the lawn of growth is too light or too heavy.

 Etest MIC endpoints are usually clear-cut although different growth/inhibition patterns may be seen depending on the antifungal or antibiotic used.